-Terequisite: ANTH 1290.1(.2) or three (3) credit nours
+Prerequisite: ANTH 1290 or three (3) credit hours in LING.

 The study of the relationships between linguistics and anthropology through the understanding of the nature of language.
 Concepts and methods used by anthropologists to analyze linguistic data.
 Training in the manipulation of linguistic tools in the analysis of languages other than English.